IBM/aspera-cli/docs/README.erb.md

 Main components:

 - `Aspera` generic classes for REST and OAuth
-- `Aspera::Fasp`: starting and monitoring transfers.
+- `Aspera::Agent::Direct`: starting and monitoring transfers.
 It can be considered as a FASPManager class for Ruby.
 - `Aspera::Cli`: <%=tool%>.

 Working examples can be found in repo: <https://github.com/laurent-martin/aspera-api-examples> in Ruby examples.